Pep Guardiola

 I think the stars were aligned – the cup belongs to us.
 It wasn't our best performance in the final.
 But, perhaps, if we are lucky enough to make it to the final in the future, we will look better.

-After the triumph, the manager expressed his intention to take a brief hiatus before diving back into his work with renewed vigor.
+After the triumph, Guardiola said he'd take a short break before returning to work with fresh energy.
 Manchester City extended his contract until 2025, promising Pep a significant raise to his current €23 million annual salary.
-This adjustment positions Guardiola as one of the highest-paid football managers in the world.
+This deal makes Guardiola one of the highest-paid football managers in the world.

 Interesting Facts

-• Guardiola is known for his thoughtful approach to work: when he became the coach of Bayern Munich, he dedicated 5 hours a day to learning the German language.
+• Guardiola's known for his dedication: when he joined Bayern Munich, he spent 5 hours a day learning German.

 • Besides football, Guardiola is a big fan of golf and hockey.